SaKKo/muic-iccs474-2015t2/4-GIT.md

 https://www.codeschool.com/courses/try-ruby

 Just like python, you can start ruby shell by running `irb` in terminal.
 Then you can start writing ruby code there.

+## Think!

+1. Why do we need to learn bash?
+Is it really necessary?
+1. Is there any other version control other than git?
+1. Command Line is boring, are there tools that can be used with git?
+1. How do we ignore files so that it won't be committed into git.
+1. Why don't we want to commit everything into git?
+1. Which kind of project or file type to avoid using git?
+1. Can we version control something else that's not even a code?
+    1. Example, a MS docx file.
+    1. Is it good to version control MS docx?